 I will write more about the Tannery some other day.
 This post is all about drifting.

 A fan of Fast And Furious, I am happy that just a half an hour drive from Waterford there is a place where I feel so wonderful.
 I am truly grateful to those who run the local ‘drifting rink’ in the old parking lot of the derelict tannery.
 So many young lads stay out of trouble because they are busy doing something good.
 Something they enjoy doing.
-The YouTube video I am sharing was taken at a charity event.
-Normally there are fewer cars, but nevertheless the drivers come to the Tannery from as far as Donegal.
+This short amateur YouTube video gives you an idea about the atmosphere on the site.
+The drivers come to the Tannery from as far as Donegal.

 To take these pictures I pan my camera along with the moving cars.
 I use a low shutter speed – not faster than 1/30 sec- and usually focus either on the driver or on the surface of the car that is close to the driver.
 You can guess that using this technique only a tiny fraction of the shots can be called a keeper, 10% may be, but I love giving the shot a feeling of motion rather than freezing the action.
 If the environment doesn’t add to the shot, it is better to leave it blurred.
 It would be a different story if I took pictures of a swimmer or surfer: the waves look gorgeous around a surfer 🙂